 “It was an exhausting job, but it paid off,” said David-Ruben Thies, the Managing Director of the Waldkliniken.
-On a square meter basis, our new ward block cost no more than other hospital construction projects have.
+On a square meter basis, our ward block cost no more than other hospital construction projects have.
 It also received abundant public financial support.

 Symbol for Saale-Holzland County

 At the Waldkliniken, we treat patients from all parts of Germany, Europe and the world.
 But we have remained true to our roots.
-For this reason, the architecture of our new ward block also reflects the close relationship that we maintain with our home, Saale-Holzland County.
+For this reason, the architecture of our ward block also reflects the close relationship that we maintain with our home, Saale-Holzland County.

 The wooden façades symbolize the county’s forest-covered countrysides and the round shape the county itself, the source of our hospital’s funding.
 The Jena University Medical Center holds a minority stake in the hospital as well.

 The stylistic elements used by architect Matteo Thun in the interior of our ward block and the oak trees that were recently planted also underscore our close relationship with nature in the region.
-When you step into the new building, you look directly into a world of green.
+When you step into the building, you look directly into a world of green.
 We have also included trees in our planted inner courtyard, the oasis at our hospital.